paulscherrerinstitute/peakAnalyser/_sources/peakAnalyser.rst.txt

 Acquisition information
 ^^^^^^^^^^^^^^^^^^^^^^^

-These are estimated by the server about the current configured acquisition.
+These values are estimated by the server about the current configured acquisition.
-*$(P)$(R)STEPS_RBV* might be updated again once the first step is acquired, which reflects the actual value.
+Once the first step is acquired, *$(P)$(R)STEPS_RBV* might be updated again with the actual value.

 .. cssclass:: table-bordered table-striped table-hover
 .. flat-table::